giangalv/MIR_250_and_UR5_E/README.md

-# MIR 250 & UR5e
+# MIR 250
-This is a ROS2 package for MiR 250 and UR5e series.
+This is a ROS2 package for MiR 250 on Humble.

 # Prerequisites
 * Ubuntu 22.04